Ailurophobia

 The Conventional View

 In one case the patient with ailurophobia watched her father drown a kitten in a bucket when she was 4 years of age.
-This may have been the root cause of the fear.
+This may have been the root cause of her fear.
 The fear was such that she panicked at the sight of a cat.
-She was eventually cured (in my words) by desensitizing her by gradually bringing her into contact with cats or objects that are associated with cats such as fur rugs etc.1.
+She was eventually cured (in my words) by desensitizing her by gradually bringing her into contact with cats or objects that were associated with cats such as fur rugs etc.1.

 In an interesting study from 1975 in Iran2 (it was a different place then), darkness, nyctophobia, necrophobia, ochlophobia, ailurophobia and pet animals and fear of cancer and syphilis accounted for 79% of the phobic cases studied.
 So, in Iran at that time a fear of cats is one of the top phobias.